N0ise9/ITSC-4155-Software-Development/README.md

 This starts a new container using the [latest PostgreSQL image from Docker Hub](https://hub.docker.com/_/postgres) with the name "letseat."

 Next run `npx prisma db push` in a terminal with the working directory in the root of this project.
 This command compiles the Prisma schema, pushes it to the Postgres DB, and generates the types for development.
+Then run `npx prisma migrate dev` to populate the database.

 - To stop the container, run the command: `docker container stop letseat`.
 - To start the container, run the command: `docker container start letseat`.